Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks

 Several authors have recently proposed to represent the level set function $\psi$ as a linear combination of basis functions $\varphi_{\mathbf {k}}(\mathbf {x})$ \cite{wang2006radial, bernard2009variational}.
 These schemes argue that the reduced number of parameters translate to fast and efficient algorithms.
+Besides, we do not require the good initialization in this setting.
 Motivated by these schemes, we represent $\psi(\mathbf {x})$ as

 Since the level set function is the linear combination of some basis functions, we term the corresponding zero level set as parametric zero level set.
-We now focus on specific parametric representations, depending on the choices of the basis functions.
+We note that the surface properties would depend on the specific basis functions and will indeed decide the type of the kernel used in the algorithms in Section \ref{noisy}.
+We now provide some examples of parametric representations, depending on the choices of the basis functions.

-Note that lower dimensional (hyper-)surfaces can be represented as the intersection of multiple (hyper-)surfaces.
-For example, we can represent an $n-2$ dimensional surface as the intersection of two $n-1$ dimensional surfaces $\mathcal S[\psi_1]$ and $\mathcal S[\psi_2]$: